-Following his breakthrough with 'Mean Streets', Scorsese directed this feature.
-Coming hot off her success in 'The Exorcist', the studio granted Ellen Burstyn total creative control over this project.
-She had two goals: to make a film about woman with real-life problems, and to secure an up-and-coming film maker as the director.
-While impressed with Scorsese's talent after viewing 'Mean Streets', Burstyn still hesitated to hire the director, fearing he could only direct men.
-When she asked Scorsese what he knew about women, Scorsese replied "Nothing, but I'd like to learn."
-Satisfied with his enthusiasm, Burstyn immediately hired Scorsese.
-With 'Boxcar Bertha', it was Scorsese's 2nd feature with a woman as a leading character something that he will never do anymore.
-Anyway, he was already a very good director and I thought that the whole thing was just very well made.
-Furthermore, Ellen Burstyn is a hell of actress, criminally underrated, and gives here one of her best perfomances.
-Still, even though Roger Ebert is a huge fan of this movie, I can't say I was really blown away.
-Indeed, even though the characters were rather interesting, I didn't care much about the story though.
-To conclude, I don't think it belongs to Martin Scorsese's best work but it is still a decent drama and it is definitely worth a look, especially if you are interested in Scorsese's work.
+I already saw this movie but since it was a while back and since I have it on DVD, I was quite eager to check it out again.
+Following his breakthrough with 'Mean Streets', Martin Scorsese directed this feature.
+In fact, Ellen Burstyn was the one coming up with this project and she chose the, at the time, up-and-coming director.
+Anyway, following 'Boxcar Bertha', it was Scorsese's 2nd feature with a woman as a leading character something that he will never do afterwards.
+Still, he was already a very good director and I thought that the whole thing was rather well made.
+Furthermore, Ellen Burstyn is a hell of an actress, criminally underrated, and she gave here one of her best performances.
+Still, even though Roger Ebert is a huge fan of this movie, to be honest, I can't say I was really blown away by the whole thing though.
+Indeed, even though the characters were rather interesting, I didn't care much about the story.
+In fact, he movie was originally much longer but Scorsese had to cut it to reach less than 2 hours of running time which he did regret.
+Apparently, the first part involving Aliceโs husband was more fledged out and, by removing a good chunk of this part, this character was barely developed at all and, in my opinion, we missed an important piece of Aliceโs journey.
+Anyway, to conclude, I don't think this movie belongs to Martin Scorsese's best work but it is still a decent drama and it is definitely worth a look, especially if you are interested in this director.

 7/10